-What Does This Mean for Those Getting Divorced In Maryland?
+What Does The New Divorce Law Mean For Those Getting Divorced In Maryland?

 If you or someone you care about is facing divorce, the amount of social security benefits that each partner is receiving or will be entitled to are now a factor in determining the division of assets.
 This means that each spouse’s SS benefits could change their divorce settlement.

-Harry Siegel has a long history of trailblazing Maryland law, and this case represents one of the most major adjustments to the divorce process in decades.
-Details of the case, which changed the law in Maryland, can be found at http://www.mdcourts.gov/opinions/coa/2016/62a15.pdf.
+Harry Siegel has a long history of trailblazing Maryland divorce law, and this case represents one of the most major adjustments to the divorce process in decades.
+Details of the case, which changed the law in Maryland, can be found here.

-When the time comes to hire a family law attorney, remember that SIEGELLAW protects our clients to the fullest extent, and will even fight to make changes to current laws on your behalf.
+When the time comes to hire a divorce attorney, remember that SIEGELLAW protects our clients to the fullest extent, and will even fight to make changes to current laws on your behalf.
+For more information, reach out to SIEGELLAW today by calling (410) 792-2300 or by requesting a consultation online.